Tietokilta/tikweb-frontend/README.md

 By default, the local development server is running at `localhost:8000`.

+## TypeScript

+Gatsby currently uses babel to transform TS into JS, which totally ignores typechecking.
+This is a bit unfortunate, but hopefully it will change someday.
+In order to check types properly:

+- Setup your editor to highlight type errors.
+VSCode will do this out of the box.
+- Consider running `npm run type-check` periodically, or even use it in watch mode: `npm run type-check:watch`.

 ## Adding pages

 Pages can be added by adding a new file to `src/pages`.
 See: